Jewish Farm School

-The Jewish Farm School (JFS) is an environmental education non-profit founded by Nati Passow, Simcha Schwartz, Robert Friedman, Rachel Tali Kaplan and Shemariah Blum-Evitts in 2005.
-The organization's mission is to "practice and promote sustainable agriculture and to support food systems rooted in justice and Jewish traditions."
-The school educates participants through farm-based service learning experiences, practical skills trainings, Jewish text study, and outreach and consulting.
-JFS runs a variety of sustainability-themed and farm-based programs with the help of Rabbi and Director of Programs Jacob Fine.
-It also oversees the Farm at Eden Village Camp in Putnam Valley, New York.
+The Jewish Farm School (JFS) was an environmental education non-profit founded by Nati Passow, Simcha Schwartz, Robert Friedman, Rachel Tali Kaplan and Shemariah Blum-Evitts in 2005.
+It closed in 2019.
+The organization's mission was to "practice and promote sustainable agriculture and to support food systems rooted in justice and Jewish traditions."
+The school educated participants through farm-based service learning experiences, practical skills trainings, Jewish text study, and outreach and consulting.
+JFS ran a variety of sustainability-themed and farm-based programs with the help of Rabbi and Director of Programs Jacob Fine.
+It also oversaw the Farm at Eden Village Camp in Putnam Valley, New York.

 Background

 Since its formation in 2005, Jewish Farm School has run over fifty different programs, reaching over 4,800 children, college students and adults.
-JFS runs Alternative Break (AB) trips with college students on farms around the country, urban sustainability workshops in Philadelphia, and oversees the Farm at Eden Village, a two-acre educational farm on the grounds of Eden Village Camp, a new Jewish summer camp outside of New York City.
+JFS ran Alternative Break (AB) trips with college students on farms around the country, urban sustainability workshops in Philadelphia, and oversaw the Farm at Eden Village, a two-acre educational farm on the grounds of Eden Village Camp, a new Jewish summer camp outside of New York City.
 Through JFS Cooperative Design, JFS consults with synagogues, JCCs and private landowners on educational and public interest Jewish farming and gardening projects.

 Programs

-Jewish Farm School runs a variety of year-round events and workshops.
+Jewish Farm School ran a variety of year-round events and workshops.
 Past programs at the Farm at Eden Village include Bee Keeping 101, Herbal Medicine, Natural Building, and Maple Sugaring.
-Urban Eden takes place at urban community farms in Brooklyn and Manhattan.
+Urban Eden took place at urban community farms in Brooklyn and Manhattan.

-Other initiatives include Anafim: Sustainable Food and Farming Internship for High School Seniors, JFS Seminar in Organic Agriculture and Educational Gardening and Organic Farming Alternative Break service learning trips for college students.
+Other initiatives included Anafim: Sustainable Food and Farming Internship for High School Seniors, JFS Seminar in Organic Agriculture and Educational Gardening and Organic Farming Alternative Break service learning trips for college students.

 Curriculum

 Alumot: A Jewish Gardening Project is a resource manual for educators to start their own garden program.

 Jewish Food Rules: Principles of a Contemporary Food Ethic provides a contemporary perspective on what it means to "eat Jewish".
-The curriculum explores Jewish texts and traditions that explain laws and values on workers rights, animal rights, and agricultural practices.
+The curriculum explored Jewish texts and traditions that explain laws and values on workers rights, animal rights, and agricultural practices.